-We are a family business that operates in New Hamburg, as well as a regular vendor at the Kitchener Market.
+We are a family business that operates a small butcher shop in New Hamburg, as well as a regular vendor at the Kitchener Market.
 We specialize in pork, beef, poultry and sausage products.
 We source meat directly from local packers which supports local farms and families.
 Using traditional recipes with modern practices, we produce a wide range of high quality cuts and products that are all regulated and inspected.

 Find us on the lower level of the Kitchener Market under the big yellow sign!

 Murray and Sherry Cressman at the Kitchener Market - Canada Day 2017

 In 1974 Alice Cressman told the story of the heritage and history that our family shares with the Kitchener Market.
 From Snyder to Shantz and now Cressman, our family is deeply rooted in Waterloo Region.